 For example, you may need to submit one or more out of the following documents to prove your claim:

 You will also have to undergo an interview to validate the information and evidence you submitted in your application.
-An experienced immigration lawyer at JRQ & Associates will help you prepare for this interview and will make sure you have all supporting documents necessary.
+An experienced immigration lawyer at JRQ & Associates will help you prepare for this interview and will make sure you have all the supporting documents necessary.

 Waivers for the I-751 joint filing requirement are a complicated process best accomplished with the help of an experienced immigration attorney at JRQ & Associates to find out if you qualify for an I-751 waiver and for help putting together a successful application.